The weight of material and kite

 An extremely light kite made of spectra laminate, called "hyperlight".

-"The long way home handling compact stradale", "De tomaso honey", "Like a rolling stone ultralight", as well as "De tomaso superleggera" are available in extremely light versions, called "Hyperlight".
+"The long way home handling compact stradale", "De tomaso honey", "Like a rolling stone ultralight", "De tomaso superleggera", as well as "The long way home" are available in extremely light versions, called "Hyperlight".

 Weight and Quality